 AMM BIO-6 Entrapment Prevention: All excavated, steep-walled holes or trenches more than one foot deep would be covered at the close of each working day with plywood or similar materials.
 Before holes or trenches are filled, they would be thoroughly inspected for trapped animals.
-Plastic monofilament netting (i.e. erosion control matting) or similar material would not be used.
-Prior to their arrival on site, all open-ended pipes, culverts, drainage inlet boxes, catch basins, or similar structures would be sealed or capped, and remain capped or sealed until they are installed and operational.
+Plastic monofilament netting (i.e. erosion control matting) or similar material would

-AMM BIO-7 Decontamination: The agency approved biologist would take precautions to prevent introduction of amphibian diseases in accordance with the Revised guidance on Site Assessments and Field Surveys for the California Redlegged Frog (USFWS 2005).
+AMM BIO-7 Decontamination: The agency approved biologist would take precautions to prevent introduction of amphibian diseases in accordance with the Revised guidance on Site Assessments and Field Surveys for the California Red-legged Frog (USFWS 2005).